chalmerlowe/intro_to_sprinting/class_materials/lesson_05_git_overview.md

 Once we are done, let's merge the feature branch back into the master branch

 ```
 git checkout master     # this checks out the master branch
+git pull                # this pulls any remote changes into master
 git merge my-feature-name
 git push origin master
 ```